-Helping people breathe easy and sleep properly are the core of Sunovion.
-The company focuses its drug development efforts in two main therapeutic categories: respiratory and central nervous system (CNS) disorders.
-Among its marketed products are asthma drug Xopenex, insomnia therapy Lunesta, schizophrenia treatment Latuda, and chronic obstructive pulmonary disease (COPD) treatment Brovana.
+Sunovion is determined to help people breathe easy and sleep properly, among other things.
+The pharmaceutical company focuses its drug development efforts in two main therapeutic categories: respiratory and central nervous system (CNS) disorders.
+Among its marketed products are asthma drug Xopenex, insomnia therapy Lunesta, schizophrenia treatment Latuda, and Brovana, a chronic obstructive pulmonary disease (COPD) treatment.
 Sunovion markets its products to primary care physicians and some specialists in the US.
-Sunovion is a subsidiary of Japanese firm Dainippon Sumitomo Pharma (DSP).
+Sunovion is a subsidiary of Japanese firm Sumitomo Dainippon Pharma.

 Sales and Marketing